 - A higher risk of heart disease

-According to Andrea LaCroix from the c at the University of California in San Diego, it has been linked to cardiovascular events like heart attack, heart disease death, overall death and death from cancer.
+According to Andrea LaCroix at the University of California in San Diego, it has been linked to cardiovascular events like heart attack, heart disease death, overall death and death from cancer.

 So, where does that leave you as an office manager when planning for your office?
 It is your duty to keep in mind the health of your employees, both physical and mental.
 Giving your employees the right office chairs to sit on with ergonomic features such as lumbar support, headrest, armrests, swivel function, adjustable height and the list goes on is a must.
 This goes along with giving them not just your ordinary office desks too because working all day in the office can wreak havoc to your posture which will leave you aching all evening.
 Adjustable height desks should be considered which will offer you maximum comfort and flexibility allowing you to move as opposed to sitting over lengthy intervals of time.